telerik/kendo-ui-core/docs/aspnet-mvc/helpers/map/overview.md

 ###### Example

-    // Put this after your Kendo UI Map for ASP.NET MVC declaration.
+    //Put this after your Kendo UI Map for ASP.NET MVC declaration.
     <script>
     $(function() {
         //Notice that the Name() of the Map is used to get its client-side instance.